callum-hart/immutable-styles/docs/recipies/sharingStyles.md

 ];
 ```

 The same approach can be applied to the different UI states.
-Common styles for each state can be assigned to its own mixin:
+Common styles for each UI state can be assigned to its own mixin:

 ```jsx
 /** @jsx createStyle */